wp-plugins/learnpress/readme.txt

 == Changelog ==

 = 0.9.4 =
 - Set up sample data for LearnPress
-- Updated reject pending course flow
-- Updated question type
 - Provided sorting question type (you can find it in premium add-on list)
 - Provided fill in blank question type (we are uploading it to WordPress.org so if you cannot find it, wait for it to be available soon)
 - Fixed bug profile template